 Over the past ten years, the coaching profession has grown rapidly in the corporate world as well as in higher education, non-profits and a variety of other sectors.
-The Doerr Institute for New Leaders (DINL), in partnership with the Glasscock School of Continuing Studies, is offering a rigorous and International Coach Federation (ICF) approved program that allows participants to develop and expand their coaching skills.
+The Doerr Institute for New Leaders (DINL), in partnership with the Glasscock School of Continuing Studies, is offering a rigorous and International Coach Federation (ICF) accredited program that allows participants to develop and expand their coaching skills.

 The CoachRICE training program uses a variety of teaching methodologies to deliver a practical skill set while maintaining a level of theoretical curriculum consistent with Rice University standards.
 Participants will develop their personal leadership skills as well as the ability to support leadership development in others.
 Through concentrated learning modules, participants will explore processes that combine collaboration, creativity and compassion to become a co-active agent of change for clients and organizations.

 Participants who successfully complete the course will receive a Rice Certificate of Achievement and earn the 60 hours of coach-specific training required for ICF’s Associate Certified Coach (ACC) application.

 Holly Tompson, Ph.D., PCC, is currently the Associate Director for Coaching in the Doerr Institute for New Leaders at Rice University.She also serves as a coach at the Eckerd College Leadership Development Institute, a network associate of the Center for Creative Leadership and for Landit, a division of Mobius Executive Leadership and for Booz Allen Hamilton.
 She earned a bachelor's from Trinity University in business administration and a Ph.D. in organizational behavior from the University of South Carolina.
 Dr. Tompson graduated from the Leadership Coaching Program at Georgetown University.
 She is a member of the International Coach Federation with PCC status.